Wind Management for Cruiser and Harley 201

 Good afternoon, and welcome to HD Wind Management!
 You are here today because riding your bike down a windy highway blows.
 (That is the final pun you have to suffer.
 We promise.)

 How can you keep warm and dry and un-buffeted?
 Given that you are here, you have likely presumed that some sort of shielding will do the trick - and you are correct!
-From handguards right up to full-on fairings, anything solid you can put between yourself and the elements will ease the burden wind and weather place on your body.
+From handguards right up to the long list of full-on Harley windshields, anything solid you can put between yourself and the elements will ease the burden wind and weather place on your body.

 I’m getting beat up out there!
 What do I buy that will help me out?